tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群管理/创建集群_intl_en.md

 <dx-alert infotype="notice">
 <li>The selected CVMs will be reinstalled and all data in the system disk will be cleared.</li>
 <li>The selected CVMs will be migrated to the project of the cluster.
 All related security groups will be unbound.
 You need to bind them manually again.</li>
 <li>If you set the data disk mounting parameters when configuring the CVM, this parameter will be applied to **all Master and Worker nodes**.
-For more information, see the **Data Disk Settings** in [Adding an existing node](https://intl.cloud.tencent.com/document/product/457/30652).</li>
+For more information, see the **Data Disk Settings** in [Adding a Node](https://intl.cloud.tencent.com/document/product/457/30652).</li>
 </dx-alert>

- In the **Select Model** step, select a deployment mode and model based on the following information, as shown below:
+ In the **Select Model** step, select a deployment mode and model based on the following information.
 ![](https://main.qcloudimg.com/raw/883f0d559eba35b034c36423ec45f2f9.png)
  The main parameters are described as follows: